kyma-project/kyma/docs/application-connector/03-08-application-gateway-proxying-requests.md

 type: Details
 ---

+> **CAUTION:** This document describes the proxy service in the alternative **gatewayOncePerNamespace** [mode](#architecture-application-connector-components-application-operator).
+To read about the proxy service in the default legacy mode, see [this](#architecture-application-gateway) document.

-The Application Gateway proxies requests from lambda functions and services in Kyma to external APIs.
-When the Application Gateway works in the alternative **gatewayOncePerNamespace** [mode](#architecture-application-connector-components-application-operator), it proxies the requests based on the configuration stored in Secrets.
+The Application Gateway proxies requests from lambda functions and services in Kyma to external APIs based on the configuration stored in Secrets.
 ​
 ### Proxy configuration
 ​